 Credit reports are extremely important for adults who plan to get a credit card, apply for a job, buy a house, have utilities turned on, or a host of other activities.
-Each month, your creditors and lenders send details about your account to at least one of the three major credit bureaus: Equifax, Experian, and TransUnion.
+Your credit report can be the difference between qualifying or getting rejected for these things.

 Federal law gives you the right to an accurate credit report.
 Credit bureaus aren’t allowed to report anything that’s inaccurate, incomplete, or unverifiable.
 Thanks to that provision in the Fair Credit Reporting Act, you have the right to dispute errors to have them removed from your credit report.

 Check Your Credit Report for Errors

 If you can’t get a free credit report, you can order one through the credit bureaus directly for a small fee.
 At least for 2020, however, the three credit bureaus are offering free weekly reports.

 You should review all three of your credit reports because they’re not necessarily identical.
 It can be overwhelming to do this all at once, so you might work on one credit report per month or quarter.